 First, I’d like to present our step-by-step guide to camping on this trail:

 1. Decide you want to camp in the mountains

 2. Figure out a place to camp (this step is up to interpretation)

 Our version of Step 2 utilized the following pieces of information:

 – A couple had said there was a great hike to a volcano and hot springs near Cusco

 – It was a short word, maybe 5 or 6 letters

 – The words “waka waka” written in a note*

 *this turned out to have ZERO relevance whatsoever

 So we did what all intelligent people do, we sought the guidance of the all-knowing Google.
 But wait… the all-knowing Google didn’t really know that much at all.
 Instead, we stared at a map and concluded that the city we were looking for was possibly Tinki or Tinta, both which were near some mountains and relatively close to Cusco.
-That’s a good starting point, right?
-After a little debate, a few more failed Google searches and a lot of confused headshakes, we settled on Tinki because it was closer to a mountain than Tinta and it just plain sounded better (on what basis I couldn’t say, but we stuck by it).
+Plus, they were short words that started with a “T.” That’s a good starting point, right?
+After a little debate, a few more failed Google searches, and a lot of confused headshakes, we settled on Tinki because it was closer to a mountain than Tinta and it just plain sounded better (on what basis I couldn’t say, but we stuck by it).

 …and with our clearly extensive knowledge on where we were going, we rented camping equipment, got some food and took off!